×

 3. Uncordons the node

 The MCO does not restart nodes when it detects changes.
+During this period, you might experience service unavailability.

 Procedure

-1. Edit the image.config.openshift.io/cluster custom resource:
+1. Edit the image.config.openshift.io/cluster CR by running the following command:

 $ oc edit image.config.openshift.io/cluster